SEERNET/developer-docs/docs/speaker-identification-api.md

 ---
 id: speaker-identification-api
-title: Speaker Identification API
+title: Text Independent Speaker Identification API
-sidebar_label: Speaker Identification API
+sidebar_label: TI Speaker Identification API
 ---

-Speaker identification api tries to figure out "Who Speaks When" for already enrolled speakers.
+Text Independent Speaker identification api tries to figure out "Who Speaks When" for already enrolled speakers.
+Here, there are no restrictions on what the speaker says in the audio and therefore no specific passphrase is required during enrollment or identification.
-Splits audio clip into segments corresponding to a unique speaker and returns start and end of the segment
+Splits audio clip into segments corresponding to a unique speaker and then compares its features with the features of the specified speakers in the requests and finally returns start and end of the segment with the identified speaker.
+Returns UserNotIdentified if user is identified with a low score.

 > Enroll user using [Speaker Enrollment Api](./speaker-enrollment-api.html) before using identification api.